f-erm/SODAR/README.md

 This table contains the name of each sample and the experimental condition it belongs to.

-An example file ([samples-example.tsv)](https://github.com/cfusterot/SODAR/blob/main/samples-example.tsv) is included in the repository.
+An example file ([samples-example.tsv)](https://github.com/f-erm/SODAR/blob/main/samples-example.tsv) is included in the repository.
 Rename it to `samples.tsv` and edit its contents.
 Mandatory columns include:
-* scATAC-seq samples
+* "scATAC-seq samples" or some other supported sample type
 * ID
 * Lab Register ID
 * Date
 * primer

-For PacBio files different attributes are required, compared to the above.
-See the samples_pacbio.schema.yaml schema for required attributes.
+For PacBio files different columns are required.
+See the samples_pacbio.schema.yaml schema for required columns.

 ### 4. Run the pipeline.